Top Skills Needed to be a Social Worker

 Clients are not always forthcoming with their personal history, current circumstances, or many of the details social workers need to make informed decisions.
 Being able to effectively gather and interpret social, personal, environmental, and health information is an important part of social work.
 That’s why the best social workers are the ones who know how to find and identify essential information.

 Social workers typically manage multiple clients at a time.
-Providing case management and psychosocial support to multiple clients requires a great deal of organization.
+Providing case management and psychosocial support to multiple clients requires a great deal of organization skills.
 Casework is multifaceted, involving documentation, networking, billing, etc. Good organization skills allow social workers to stay on top of their clients’ needs and ensure that nothing “falls through the cracks.”
-Oversight resulting from disorganization can lead to oversights and negative outcomes for the individuals, groups, and families involved, which means this is a top skill for social workers to develop.
+Oversight resulting from disorganization can lead to oversights and negative outcomes for the individuals, groups, and families involved, which means this is a top skill and one of the most beneficial personal qualities for social workers to develop.

 Social workers must establish and maintain professional relationships with their clients to avoid taking the emotional stress of the job home — intentionally or unintentionally.
 Establishing boundaries early between yourself and your clients will help create a healthier work-life balance, which in turn makes you a more effective professional.

 Empathy is the ability to imagine yourself in someone else’s situation, and then be able to understand what that person may be experiencing.
 This ability is very important in the field of social work.
 Having empathy helps social workers develop strong relationships with their clients and determine exactly what they need based on their unique experiences and circumstances.
-Although social workers are empathetic by nature, this skill requires practice, and should be continually sharpened through empathy training and development exercises.
+Although social workers typically have natural empathetic qualities, this skill requires practice, and should be continually sharpened through empathy training and development exercises.

 Social workers communicate in different ways and with different people every day.
 They talk with clients and their families, but also with insurance companies, health care providers, co-workers, and others involved in their clients’ lives.
 Good communication skills help social workers have difficult conversations with people in the midst of challenging life circumstances.
 The ability to speak and write clearly and concisely is a great benefit to social workers, especially those dealing with individuals or groups that struggle to understand things due to emotional stress or learning disabilities.